 Overview

-To allow every user to try these features, Z Open Editor will activate a 60-day trial license when you start version 4 or 5 for the first time.
+To allow every user to try these features, Z Open Editor activates a 60-day trial license when you start version 4 or 5 for the first time.

 Only the following new features documented in this section require such a license:

-2. Preprocessor support for COBOL: run a preprocessor either on your local workstation or remotely on z/OS driven with a new ZAPP profile type and then continue editing with full syntax checking (except for the preprocessor statements) and automatically rerunning the preprocessor at save.
+- Preprocessor support for COBOL: run a preprocessor either on your local workstation or remotely on z/OS driven with a new ZAPP profile type and then continue to edit with full syntax checks (except for the preprocessor statements) and automatically rerun the preprocessor at save.
 Compare the preprocessor generated code with your code side-by-side.

-3. Dependency Based user build and advanced error reporting: run a build of your COBOL, PL/I, HLASM programs on a remote z/OS system via a simple right-click in Z Open Editor and review information, warning, or error messages issued by the compiler directly in the VS Code Problems view.
+- Dependency Based user build and advanced error reporting: run a build of your COBOL, PL/I, HLASM programs on a remote z/OS system through a simple right-click in Z Open Editor and review information, warning, or error messages issued by the compiler directly in the VS Code Problems view.
 Z Open Editor achieves this by automatically downloading build logs, parsing them, and then presenting messages in the Problems view with descriptions and error codes.
-You cen then navigate to warnings and errors in your code with a mouse click in the Problems view to review and fix your issue and then rerun your build.
+You can then navigate to warnings and errors in your code with a mouse, click on the Problems view to review and fix your issue and then rerun your build.

 To access these capabilities beyond the trial period, you need to activate them in the Z Open Editor Welcome page.
 See Activating Advanced Capabilities for details.